-Overview of careers in the cannabis industry, including cannabis industry statistics, and a few tips for finding a job.
+Check out this in depth overview of careers in cannabis.
+Learn cannabis industry statistics, and a few tips for finding a job in cannabis.

 The cannabis industry has quickly evolved from an illicit business of sales on the black market, to a legitimate, multi-billion dollar industry, that is having a significant impact on our economy.
 Leading industry specific organizations, like Marijuana Business Daily, have calculated sales of cannabis reaching $46 billion in 2019, with predictions that cannabis sales could reach $130 billion by 2024.
 Defined as an essential business during the U.S. lockdown of the COVID-19 pandemic, it goes to show just how important the jobs in the cannabis industry really are.

 Access to cannabis is gradually increasing as more states enact their own legal cannabis programs.
 Demand from consumers is steadily growing as people continue to turn to cannabis as a natural medicinal alternative to pharmaceutical and over the counter medications.
 Both of these factors are causing an increase in cannabis sales, and the creation of cannabis businesses, leading to more jobs being available in the cannabis industry.
 This flood of new jobs means there is a lot of opportunity for those interested in landing a job working in cannabis.

 You may wonder what jobs are available in the cannabis industry, how to find them, or maybe you’re wanting to know how your skills might qualify you for a job working at a grow facility or dispensary.
 Let’s begin with what jobs are available in the cannabis industry, beginning with cultivation.